Renard (Stravinsky): History

 In April 1915, Winnaretta Singer, Princesse Edmond de Polignac, commissioned Stravinsky to write a piece that could be played in her salon.
 She paid the composer 2,500 Swiss francs.
 The work was completed in Morges, Switzerland in 1916, and Stravinsky himself made a staging plan, trying to avoid any resemblance to conventional operatic staging.
 He created, rather, a new form of theatre in which the acrobatic dance is connected with singing, and the declamation comments on the musical action.
 However, the piece was never performed in the salon of the princess.
 It was not in fact staged until 1922.

-The premiere, a double bill with Mavra, was given on 18 May 1922 by the Ballets Russes at the Théâtre de l’Opéra, Paris.
-Other sources indicate 2 June as the date of the premiere.
-It was conducted by Ernest Ansermet with choreography by Bronislava Nijinska and decorations and costumes by Mikhail Larionov.
+The premiere, performed in a double bill with Tchaikovsky's The Sleeping Beauty, was given on 18 May 1922 by the Ballets Russes at the Théâtre de l’Opéra, Paris.
+It was conducted by Ernest Ansermet with choreography by Bronislava Nijinska, who also danced the title role, and decorations and costumes by Mikhail Larionov.
 Stravinsky remained pleased with Nijinska's "acrobatic Renard, which coincided with my ideas...
 Renard was also a real Russian satire.
 The animals saluted very like the Russian Army (Orwell would have liked this), and there was always an underlying significance to their movements."

-In 1929, Sergei Diaghilev staged a revival with the Ballets Russes with choreographed by Michel Fokine.
+On 21 May 1929, at the Théâtre Sarah-Bernhardt in Paris, Sergei Diaghilev and the Ballets Russes presented a revised version of Renard with choreography by Serge Lifar.
 Stravinsky was not happy with the revival, saying, "[it] was ruined chiefly by some jugglers Diaghilev had borrowed from a circus."
-Stravinsky regretted Chagall's refusal of a commission to do the sets.
+Stravinsky regretted Marc Chagall's refusal of a commission to do the sets.